The Sonicare AirFloss has now been discontinued by Philips.

 With the automatic mode, you keep your finger on the trigger button.
 The AirFloss Ultra sends out 1, 2 or 3 bursts, subject to the mode selected, pauses for approximately 1 second then repeats this until you take your finger off the button.

 The 1 second gap gives you enough time to move from 1 tooth to another.

 You may start with the manual process, but switching to automatic is quicker and you soon find your rhythm.

 With auto mode you can complete a cleaning in under 60 seconds.

 It will take a few days to get used to using the AirFlosser.
 Firstly some may find it a little powerful and secondly getting the positioning right.

-On my first few attempts, I managed to spray the mirror I was stood in front of with the spray that bounced back off my teeth, but you quickly get the hang of it.
-You will need to do this over the sink, or maybe even in the shower!
+On my first few attempts, I managed to spray the mirror I was standing in front of with the spray that bounced back off my teeth, but you quickly get the hang of it.

 It is quite interesting to see other people’s reactions for the first time when using it.
 Maybe show friends and family if you get one, just for a little laugh.
 It’s an odd sensation initially.